-- All Risks Tenants Legal Liability to protect the Contractor for liabilities arising out of its occupancy of leased premises. - Amendment to the Watercraft Exclusion to extend to incidental repair operations on board watercraft. - q.
-Sudden and Accidental Pollution Liability (minimum 120 hours): To protect the Contractor for liabilities arising from damages caused by accidental pollution incidents. - r.
+- o.
+All Risks Tenants Legal Liability to protect the Contractor for liabilities arising out of its occupancy of leased premises. - p.
+Sudden and Accidental Pollution Liability (minimum 120 hours): To protect the Contractor for liabilities arising from damages caused by accidental pollution incidents. - q.
 Litigation Rights: Pursuant to subsection 5(d) of the Department of Justice Act, S.C.
 1993, c.
 J-2, s.1, if a suit is instituted for or against Canada which the Insurer would, but for this clause, have the right to pursue or defend on behalf of Canada as an Additional Named Insured under the insurance policy, the Insurer must promptly contact the Attorney General of Canada to agree on the legal strategies by sending a letter, by registered mail or by courier, with an acknowledgement of receipt.